Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 <img height="200" src="readme_image/final_result.gif">

 The above gif is the footage of a full, completed run for demonstration.
+We can see that it does not make the most elegant moves, but it completes the game most of the time.

 ## 2. Evaluation Criteria